mikefreno/quick_print/README.md

 quick_print is an OCaml library that allows quick and easy pretty-printing of lists, arrays, Hashtables and more.
 Its main goal is to simplify data visualization during learning and debugging.

+I will be adding more structures as I have a need for them

 ## Installation

 Install quick_print with OPAM: